-Digitisation – the magic word in many industries these days.
-Especially in the automotive industry.
-Car manufacturers are constantly looking for solutions to improve their processes.
-Improvements of these processes include higher efficiency and productivity, more transparency and of course higher profits.
+Digitisation is the magic word in many industries these days.
+Especially in the automobile sector.
+Car manufacturers are constantly looking for solutions to improve their processes (like locating vehicles in the production yard).
+Improvements in these processes include higher efficiency and productivity, more transparency and, of course, higher profits.

-In many areas of the automotive industry digitisation has arrived.
-Modern IT infrastructures, technologies like barcode or RFID seem top of mind.
-Those technologies made their way into the production, warehouses and logistics, however there are more challenges to be found in the automotive industry.
-So let's have a closer look into one of these areas: the process of building a pressing tool.
+Digitisation has arrived in many areas of the automobile sector.
+Modern IT infrastructures and technologies like barcodes or RFID seem top of mind.
+Those technologies made their way into production, warehouses and logistics.
+However, there are more challenges to be found in the automobile sector.
+So, let's have a closer look into one of these areas: the process of building a pressing tool.

-A solution, combining RFID (Radio Frequency Identification) and RTLS (Real Time Locating System) technology can add many benefits to the customer's process management.
-The main idea of using wireless technologies is to eliminate manual work.
-Manual work always has a certain insecurity.
-Whether a wrong material box has been scanned or the selected tool carrier was not the correct one.
+A solution combining RFID (Radio Frequency Identification) and RTLS (Real Time Locating System) technology can benefit the customer's process management.
+Using wireless technologies eliminates manual work, which always involves a certain amount of insecurity; for instance, a wrong material box has been scanned, or the selected tool carrier was incorrect.

 There is no unique definition of an RTLS solution.
-All those solutions use dedicated hardware and software to determine the position of an object in real time in a predefined area usually by analysing the communication between transponder and receiver.
-Sounds simple but in fact it is a quite complex task.
-You can find diverse approaches – like different frequencies - to achieve a certain desired accuracy in a given environment.
+All those solutions use dedicated hardware and software to determine the position of an object in real time in a predefined area, usually by analysing the communication between the transponder and receiver.
+It sounds simple, but in fact, it is quite a complex task.
+You can find diverse approaches – like different frequencies - to achieve a specific desired accuracy in a given environment.
 Not all of them are suitable for an Automotive environment.
-When selecting a solution many topics need to be considered.
+When selecting a solution, many topics need to be considered.
 What might be important?
-Depending on the environment devices should be rugged and sealed against the elements.
-The transponder´s battery should have a high battery lifetime and the replacement of the battery should be easy.
-And if you think about future the solution also should be scalable to be prepared for further extensions.
+Depending on the environment, devices should be rugged and sealed against the elements.
+The transponder's battery should have a high battery lifetime, and battery replacement should be easy.
+And if you think about the future, the solution also should be scalable to be prepared for further extensions.

-There is no one-size-fits-all RFID/RTLS solution for automotive tool shops.
+There is no one-size-fits-all RFID/RTLS solution for automobile sector tool shops.
 Each customer has certain requirements for such a solution.